Work Experience Placements

 - That you encourage the young person to find their own opportunities with employers - this is an important step to help them practice job searching skills for future employment

-- Suggest contacts for the young person to try - this might be family, friends, neighbours or work colleagues that may be able to offer work experience or placement opportunities
+- Suggest contacts for the young person to try - this might be family, friends, neighbours or work colleagues that may be able to offer work experience opportunities

 - Support the young person to plan and prepare for placement, with travel plans and correct equipment (especially protective clothing and equipment)

-- If possible, discuss the activities they are doing – students on placement are required to complete a work book which they complete as evidence, your support in them complete this is greatly appreciated
+- If possible, discuss the activities they are doing – students on placement are required to complete a log of their hours and the daily tasks they complete as evidence, your support in them complete this is greatly appreciated

-We have dedicated teams of work experience and work placement co-ordinators on every campus, who support students and employers to make every work experience activity or placement a successful and rewarding one.
+We have dedicated teams Placement Officers on every campus, who support students and employers to make every work experience activity or placement a successful and rewarding one.

 Can you help?

-We are always looking for new employers we can approach to discuss opportunities for all students to complete work experience.
+We are always looking for new employers we can approach to discuss opportunities for all students to complete work experience and industry placements.
 The full range of courses we offer are available on the college website.
-If you have any contacts we can approach who may be able to help, please let us know.
+If you have any contacts, we can approach who may be able to help, please let us know.

 You can email us at email@example.com